White Stork by Steve Fletcher.

 The largest accessible ice caves in the world, near Salzburg in central Austria, where, via boardwalks and stairs, it is possible to see some amazing ice chambers and sculptures.

-In spring the peak time is mid-May to mid-June when resident birds are very active, many more are on their way through, and the mountains are in flower.
+In spring the peak time is mid-May to mid-June when resident birds are very active, many more are on their way through, and the mountains are in flower, although late June/July is arguably the best time for orchids.
 In autumn the peak time is early September when passage migrant birds are moving through.

 Collins Bird Guide by L Svensson et al. Collins, 2010 (Second Edition).